 Georgian National Sweets: Churchkhela

 Probably, many of you have ever heard the word “churchkhela”, and many have even tried this delicacy.
 Churchkhela is the national sweetness in Georgia, which is made from nuts and grape juice.
-There are several types of churchkhela in the country: Kakhetian is prepared from walnuts, which are strung on a thread and dipped in grape juice brewed on wheat flour; Imeretian is prepared of hazelnut, which are dipped into the mass cooked on corn flour base.
+There are several types of churchkhela in the country: Kakhetian is prepared from walnuts, which are strung on a thread and dipped in grape juice brewed on wheat flour; Imeretian is prepared of hazelnut, which is dipped into the mass cooked on cornflour base.
 Kakhetian churchkhela is very satisfying; it is sometimes even called “Georgian Snickers.”
 Churchkhela is a great nutritious and healthy snack, which due to its composition has a positive effect on mood and gives a boost of energy.
 Moreover, this sweetness can be stored for a long time and is well transportable.
 In Georgia, churchkhela is a mandatory attribute of the New Year holiday table.
 For buying churchkhela visit any grocery market in Georgia.
-There you will also see except traditional churchkhela other variations with various nuts and syrups (on photo above). Аnd in Tbilisi, you can also visit the shop «Badagi» located not far from Rustaveli metro station.
+Besides traditional churchkhela, you will also see there other variations with various nuts and syrups (on a photo above). Аnd in Tbilisi, you can also visit the shop “Badagi” located not far from Rustaveli metro station.
 It is said that here are selling the most delicious churchkhela in the city.